lmondada/dphil-thesis/content/02_quantum/04_litt.md

 for quantum algorithms.

-TODO: refs in the Younis paper for hybrid @Niu2024.
+TODO: refs in the Younis paper for hybrid @Niu2024. hybrid, aka "dynamic circuits", "adaptive circuits", "circuits with measurements and feedforward", or circuits assisted by local operations and classical communication (LOCC).

+> "dynamic quantum circuits
+> are a crucial milestone on the roadmap to fault-tolerant
+> quantum computers" (Faisal 2024)

 Repeat until success schemes on the other hand are very common in state preparation routines and will play a key role in fault